cmateu/galstreams/README.md

 ### DESCRIPTION:

-A new and improved *galstreams* Library of Stellar Streams in the Milky Way is introduced.
-Stellar streams are now supported as track SkyCoord objects (Track6D), rather than the Footprint objects provided in v0.1.
-The main features of the new library are:
+The new and improved *galstreams* Library of Stellar Streams in the Milky Way (v1.0) is introduced.
+Stellar streams are now supported as track SkyCoord objects (Track6D), rather than the Footprint objects provided in the previoues version (v0.1).
+The main new features of the library are:

 -  Celestial, distance, proper motion and radial velocity tracks for each stream (pm/vrad when available) stored as astropy SkyCoord objects
 -  Stream's (heliocentric) coordinate frame realised as astropy reference frame